axeluhl/sailing-analytics/wiki/smartphone-tracking/to-do.md

 [[_TOC_]]

 ## Server
-* only one competitor registered, even though multiple RegisteredEvents in RaceLog?
 * change names of *Events, as they are not events -> also change names of abstract base classes
 * use extension serializers
 * exchange auto JSON to BSON conversion in MongoObjectFactory / DomainObjectFactory for something suited for productive use